Classical Guarani: Orthography

-Early scholars failed to represent the glottal stop.
-This is due to the prevailing view at the time among scholars (which lasted until the sixties) that the glottal stop in Guarani was a suprasegmental phenomenon (hiatus, stress, syllable, etc.).
+According to linguist Hedy Penner, until the 1960s many grammarians associated the glottal stop with suprasegmental phenomena, such as hiatus, stress or syllable boundary, and represented it in writing with a symbol such as a hyphen or an apostrophe.

 Numbers

 Classical Guarani only had four numbers on its own.
 Bigger numbers were introduced later on in the rest of Guarani languages.